 Since their very first gig at the Manchester Jazz Festival in 2008, the band has performed across the UK to consistent audience and critical acclaim.
 In March 2011, Beats & Pieces were named as the winners of the European Young Artists’ Jazz Award, part of the Burghausen International Jazz Festival in Germany and one of the continent’s largest awards for emerging jazz musicians.
 Winning the competition ahead of 4 other finalists from across Europe led to a gala concert supporting Chick Corea and Gary Burton, which was broadcast on German TV and radio.
 The band have since performed internationally for radio station TSF Jazz in France, at the 12 Points!
 Festival in Dublin, and showcased at the Jazzahead conference in Bremen, Germany (generously supported by the PRS for Music Foundation’s British Music Abroad scheme).

 In 2012 Beats & Pieces were awarded a prestigious Emerging Excellence Award by the Musicians’ Benevolent Fund to enable them to undertake a residency period at Dartington Hall in Devon, rehearsing and workshopping material for their next album recording due to take place in 2013.
 Bandleader Ben Cottrell was also the only musician to be awarded funding by Arts Council England and the British Council’s joint Artists’ International Development Fund in July 2012.
-This funding has allowed Beats & Pieces musicians to work closely with the Norwegian big band Ensemble Denada, led by composer Helge Sunde, ahead of a collaborative project which debuted at the London Jazz Festival in November 2012, and will be repeated at the Oslo Jazz Festival in August 2013 as part of Fiona Talkington’s Conexions series of events.
+This funding has allowed Beats & Pieces musicians to work closely with the Norwegian big band Ensemble Denada, led by composer Helge Sunde, ahead of a collaborative project which debuted at the London Jazz Festival in November 2012, and was repeated at the Oslo Jazz Festival in August 2013 as part of Fiona Talkington’s Conexions series of events.

 The band’s debut album ‘Big Ideas‘ was released in March 2012 on Efpi Records, an independent label co-founded by three of the original band members which has since grown into an umbrella organisation representing a growing roster of emerging musicians based across the UK and Scandinavia.
 This album release followed a (now-deleted) EP in December 2009 and a limited edition DVD of a live performance at Manchester’s legendary Band on the Wall venue in October 2011, both on Efpi.
 The ‘Big Ideas’ release was marked with a major UK tour produced by Serious, with the Manchester show at the RNCM recorded by the BBC for broadcast on Jazz on 3, and the London gig at a sold-out Ronnie Scott’s receiving glowing 5 star reviews in both The Guardian and The Telegraph.